aai-institute/nnbench/docs/tutorials/mnist.md

 # Integrating nnbench into an existing ML pipeline

-Thanks to nnbench's modularity, we can easily plug it into existing ML experiment code.
+Thanks to nnbench's modularity, we can easily integrate it into existing ML experiment code.

 As an example, we use an MNIST pipeline written for the popular ML framework [JAX](https://jax.readthedocs.io/en/latest/).
 While the actual data sourcing and training code is interesting on its own, we focus solely on the nnbench application part.